mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 ### The frontend is not visible.

-Make sure you have correctly configured the ingress route, for example, with Traefik.
-You can refer to the [documentation](https://docs.mia-platform.eu/docs/infrastructure/paas/tools/traefik) for more information on how to configure Traefik.
+Make sure you have correctly configured the ingress route, for example, with Traefik (you can refer to the [documentation](/infrastructure/paas/tools/traefik) for more information on how to configure it).